Tenancy application and references

 The information above is for applicants already in the UK.
 If you are moving from a country outside the UK, this may vary depending on the property and also on the form of the contract.
 In this case, please do not hesitate to contact us .

 A payment from you (a holding deposit) will be required to show your commitment when you have your offer to rent a property accepted.
-This is usually the greater of one week’s rent or £500.00.
+The holding deposit is 1 week’s rent.
 This payment is non-refundable should you withdraw your offer, but will be returned to you net of any referencing costs should the landlord decide not to proceed with the tenancy.
 Please note that this money does not constitute a tenancy but is required as proof of your serious intention to proceed.

 Security Deposit – Assured Shorthold Tenancies (ASTs)

 Before your tenancy commences you will be required to pay a security deposit (maximum 5 weeks’ rent if the annual rent is less than £50,000.
 It will be 6 weeks’ rent if it is more than £50,000.) and your first month’s rent.

 However, since the breakdown may vary somewhat depending on the property, please confirm in advance.

 The deposit is either placed with the Deposit Protection Service (the only government accredited custodial deposit protection scheme) or kept in a segregated client account and insured with MyDeposits.